mejibyte/andr.esmejia/lib/colombian_programming_contests/source/2011/index.md

 Here's a sample implementation in C++:

 <pre class="brush: cpp">
-  Coming soon
+  <%= File.read "source/2011/c.cpp" %>
 </pre>

 ### Exercises ###
-* Modify the algorithm above to not only tell what's the minimum number of basis documents needed, but actually tell which are the basis documents used.
+* Modify the algorithm above to not only tell the minimum number of basis documents needed, but also tell which are the basis documents that where actually used.
-* Modify the algorithm above to calculate in how many different ways you can form some given document.
+* Modify the algorithm above to count in how many different ways you can form some given document.

 <a name="solution-d"></a>